elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Variables declared outside of any function or code block are called global.
+  <div><strong>Interview Response:</strong> A global variable in JavaScript is a variable declared outside any function or declared without "var", "let", or "const" keywords, accessible throughout the entire script.
 Global variables are visible from any function (unless shadowed by locals).

 </div>
   </div>
 </details>